Azure/bicep-lz-vending/docs/wiki/ConsumerGuide.md

   - Template Specs
     - See:
       - [Azure Resource Manager template specs in Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/template-specs)
-- Use and reference the modules directly from the Microsoft Public Bicep Registry - ***Coming Soon***

 The option to use will be different per consumer based on their experience and skill levels with the various pieces of technology and their features.